aaronweed/APPAForesthealthReport/README.md

+---
+output:
+    html_document:
+      css: custom_styles.css
+      includes:
+        in_header: "header_readme.html"
+        after_body: "footer.html"
+---

-# atForestReport
+# Introduction

-This repository contains code used for the Appalachian Trail Project.
-Below is a quick overview of the files in this repository and their uses.
+This repository contains code used for the Appalachian Scenic Trail Forest Health Monitoring Report.
+Below is a quick overview of the files and directories in this repository and their uses.

 ## Repo structure/files